 Thim prefers to communicate by email, which is where his phone directs requests for information.
 Over the course of the last 11 days, subsequent emails to Thim asking why his unit – which is in charge of media communications for APD – is unable to help went unanswered.

-Whether it is true Halverson was run down by a motorist turning right on red or not, Anchorage pedestrians and bicyclists say right on red has long been a serious danger in the state’s largest city.
+It has been rumored that Halverson was run down by a motorist turning right on red, but whether that happened or not, Anchorage pedestrians and bicyclists say right on red has long been a serious danger in the state’s largest city.

 “I have been ‘bumped’ repeatedly by right-turn-on-red morons,” said cyclist Marc Grober, “but I only risk it with my commuter bike or the fatbike.”